Robust Equilibria in Concurrent Games: Introduction

 \section{Introduction}

-Games are intensively used in computer science to model interactions in computerized systems.
+Games are intensively used in computer science to model interactions in computerised systems.
 Two player antagonistic games have been successfully used for the synthesis of reactive systems.
 In this context, the opponent acts as a hostile environment, and winning strategies provide controllers that ensure correctness of the system under any scenario.
 In order to model complex systems in which several rational entities interact, multiplayer concurrent games come into the picture.
 Correctness of the strategies can be specified with different solution concepts, which describe formally what is a ``good'' strategy.
-In game theory, the fundamental solution concept is Nash equilibrium~\cite{nash50} and other ones have been proposed to refine or relax it, such as subgame perfect equilibrium~\cite{Selten65}, iterative admissibility~\cite{Rub94}, and robust equilibria~\cite{abraham2006distributed}.
-The notion of robust equilibria refines Nash equilibria in two ways: \begin{myitemize} \item a robust equilibrium is \emph{resilient}, \ie when a ``small'' coalition of player changes its strategy, it can not improve the payoff of one of its participants; \item it is \emph{immune}, \ie when a ``small'' coalition changes its strategy, it will not lower the payoff of the non-deviating players. \end{myitemize} The maximal size of small coalitions is determined by a bound $k$ for resilience and another $t$ for immunity.
+In game theory, the fundamental solution concept is Nash equilibrium~\cite{nash50}, where no player can benefit from changing its own strategy.
+The notion of robust equilibria refines Nash equilibria in two ways: \begin{myitemize} \item a robust equilibrium is \emph{resilient}, \ie when a ``small'' coalition of player changes its strategy, it can not improve the payoff of one of its participants; \item it is \emph{immune}, \ie when a ``small'' coalition changes its strategy, it will not lower the payoff of the non-deviating players. \end{myitemize} The size of what is considered a small coalition is determined by a bound $k$ for resilience and another $t$ for immunity.
 When a strategy is both $k$-resilient and $t$-immune, it is called a $(k,t)$-robust equilibrium.
-We also generalize this concept to the notion $(k,t,r)$-robust equilibrium, where if $t$ players are deviating, the others should not have their payoff decrease by more than $r$.
+We also generalise this concept to the notion $(k,t,r)$-robust equilibrium, where if $t$ players are deviating, the others should not have their payoff decrease by more than $r$.

 \paragraph*{Example} In the design of network protocols, when many users are interacting, coalitions can easily be formed and resilient strategies are necessary to avoid deviation.
 It is also likely that some clients are faulty and begin to behave unexpectedly, hence the need for immune strategies.